fongne03/task-tracker-cli/README.md

-# task-tracker-cli

-Task Tracker CLI is a simple command-line application built in Java that allows users to track and manage their tasks.
-The application supports adding, updating, deleting, and listing tasks, as well as marking tasks as todo, in progress, or done.
-All tasks are stored locally in a JSON file, making the data persistent between program runs.
-This project is intended to practice command-line interfaces, file system operations, and basic data persistence without using external libraries.

-# How to Run the Project
+␠# Task Tracker CLI

+A simple command-line task tracker built in Java.
+This application allows users to manage tasks and track their progress using a local JSON file.

+␠# Features

+Add tasks
+Update tasks
+Delete tasks
+Mark tasks as todo, in-progress, or done
+List all tasks
+List tasks by status
+Persistent storage using a JSON file

+␠# Requirements

-Make sure you have Java JDK 8 or higher installed on your system.
-You can verify this by running java -version in your command line.
+Java JDK 8 or higher

-# Clone the project repository from GitHub using the following command:
+Command Line (CMD, PowerShell, or Terminal)

+␠# How to Run the Project

+␠# Clone the Repository

 git clone https://github.com/fongne03/task-tracker-cli.git

-# Navigate into the project directory:
 cd task-tracker-cli

-# Compile the Java source files:
+␠# Compile the Project
-**javac *.java**

-This will generate the required .class files.
+javac *.java

-# Run the application:
+␠# Run the Application

-**java TaskCli**
+java TaskCli

-**Usage Examples
+␠# Usage Examples

-**
-- To add a new task:
+␠# Add a Task

-**java TaskCli add "Buy groceries"**
+java TaskCli add "Buy groceries"

-- To list all tasks:
+␠# List All Tasks

-**java TaskCli list**
+java TaskCli list

-- To list tasks by status:
+␠# List Tasks by Status

-**java TaskCli list todo
+java TaskCli list todo
 java TaskCli list in-progress
-java TaskCli list done**
+java TaskCli list done

-To mark a task as in progress:
+␠# Mark a Task as In Progress

-**java TaskCli mark-in-progress 1**
+java TaskCli mark-in-progress 1

-To mark a task as done:
+␠# Mark a Task as Done

-**java TaskCli mark-done 1**
+java TaskCli mark-done 1

-To update a task:
+␠# Update a Task

-**java TaskCli update 1 "Buy groceries and cook dinner"**
+java TaskCli update 1 "Buy groceries and cook dinner"

-To delete a task:
+␠# Delete a Task

-**java TaskCli delete 1**
+java TaskCli delete 1

-# Data Storage
+␠# Data Storage

-All tasks are stored in a local file named tasks.json located in the project directory.
-The file is automatically created if it does not already exist.
-Task data includes an ID, description, status, creation timestamp, and last updated timestamp.
+Tasks are stored in a file named tasks.json in the project directory.
+The file is automatically created if it does not exist.

+Each task includes:
+ID
+Description
+Status
+Created timestamp
+Updated timestamp

-# Project Page URL
+␠# Project Page

 GitHub Repository:
 https://github.com/fongne03/task-tracker-cli

-# Notes
+␠# Notes

-This project does not use any external libraries or frameworks.
-All file operations are handled using Java’s native file system APIs.
-The project is designed as a learning exercise to strengthen understanding of Java, command-line interfaces, and basic persistence.
+No external libraries or frameworks are used
+All file operations use Java’s native filesystem APIs This project is intended for learning and practice